timcowlishaw/website/pages/cv_en.md

 **2021 – 2024 (estimated completion date) – PhD, Design and Communication, BAU  School of Art and Design, Barcelona.**

 My thesis investigates the phenomenon of _digital waste_ from an ecological perspective.
 I'm particularly interested in the ways in which the ways in which we discard digital things (in the sense of files, software, data, media) have consequences for how we discard physical devices (i.e. e-waste), and the use of energy, water, and other material resources by digital media.
 I also examine in the ways in which interaction design practices are entangled with these materialities.
-It's a practice research project, and draws on design research, discard studies, STS, and materialist media theory.
+It's a practice research project, and draws on design research, discard studies, STS, and the environmental humanities.

 **2010 – 2011: MSc, Computer Science, University College London (with distinction), London, UK**